-For Jacksons, the issue of quality control is a top priority and as such, the company is not prepared to jeopardise its long-standing reputation by placing any aspect of the treatment process in the hands of a third party.
+For Jacksons, the issue of quality control is a top priority and as such, the company is not prepared to jeopardize its long-standing reputation by placing any aspect of the manufacturing process in the hands of a third party.
 Therefore, all timber treatment is conducted in-house and every order is traceable.
 Each timber panel or gate features a brass plaque carrying a date code to confirm when the product was made.

-Responsible Sourcing
+Responsible sourcing

 Of course traceability also relates to the responsible sourcing of timber.
-Jacksons Fencing complies with the UK and EU Timber Regulations which prohibits the importation and use of illegally harvested timber.

-Jacksons has achieved certification under the environmental chain-of-custody schemes of both the FSC[®] (Forest Stewardship Council[®]) and the PEFC (Programme for the Endorsement of Forest Certification).
+Jacksons has achieved certification under the environmental chain-of-custody schemes of both the FSC® (Forest Stewardship Council®) and the PEFC (Programme for the Endorsement of Forest Certification).

 The majority of our timber product range can be offered certified under one of these two schemes.
 The environmental chain-of-custody which is monitored from forest source, to primary producer sawmills, through to Jacksons, allows us to ensure that all timber used in certified Jacksons products has been sourced from well managed forests.
 However, despite the enormous added environmental and social value that this brings, there is no increased price to the customer.

-(Ask for FSC[®] or PEFC certified products).
+(Ask for FSC® or PEFC certified products).